 I believe the reason is that the developers of each insurance type see the advantage of the other type and try to incorporate them into their own.

 Let’s now come back to my illustrations, using the traditional term policy.

 The obvious strength of a term policy is to protect dependents.
 Say, for young parents who have young children to look after for another 20 years.
 Assuming a modest family expense of $50,000 a year, the parent should have a sum assured of $1 million ($50, 000 per year for 20 years), not considering inflation.
-At 35 years of age, the premium can be as low as $640 a year!
-Nothing beats this – term policies are indeed the most efficient solution, and this is what I will recommend to most young parents.
+At 35 years of age, the premium can be as low as $560 a year!
+Nothing beats this – term policies are indeed the most efficient solution, and this is what I will usually recommend to most young parents.

 But term insurance is definitely not the most suitable solution for all needs and situations.
-Indeed, it is the best only if the need for protection is temporary.
+Indeed, it is the best only if the need for protection is only temporary.

 The same comparison can be done for a young adult in the 20s, and term policy will still be unattractive.

 The “new age” advisers also like to argue that the need for protection is only temporary, only during the years when their dependent is young, or when they are still working.
 This helps them justify the attractiveness of the term policy.
 Such an argument is again flawed.
 Let me provide 2 situations to show why sometimes coverage is required for life.